mainettis/darksun/docs/workflow.md

 *Note:  This step is not strictly necessary.
 If you're not working on any of the base module files that are sourced from the primary repository and your work does not depend on those files being current (such as adding new models, etc.), then you can [skip this step](#building-the-module).

-To update your forked repository, run the following command in your command line utility:
+To update your forked repository, navigate to your `Git_Repositories\ds` folder and run the following command in your command line utility:
 ```
 git pull upstream master
 ```